CaptainFlint86/DiscworldMud/README.md

 just type 'horsestats' to see an up to date report

-If you want to reset the report, just type 'HorseStatsReset'
+If you want to reset the report, just type HorseStatsReset

 To reset just the handler stats: HorseHandlerReset
 To reset just the charge stats: HorseChargeReset